DidIlockitofficialaccount/bug-free-octo-broccoli/README.md

 📧 teamatdidilockit@gmail.com
 6. Updates
 We may update this policy from time to time.
 Any changes will be posted within the app or on our support site.
+7. EU Regulations
+ Due to EU regulations we are required to show a consent message to show personalised ads.
+To put it in simple terms :
+ Google shows ads, and collects stuff about you like the device and IP.
+If you're in the EU you can reject this and have more generic ads.
+ Your choice does NOT affect the functionality of our app.
+We made the pop up as simple as possible.
+Usually you have to select manage options and then scroll for ages.
+ We know this is annoying so we added a Do not consent button to make it as easy as possible to decide.
+8. IAPs
+We have one IAP (In App Purchase) to disable ads for 0,49€.
+Purchases are processed trough Apple.
+For this, see Apple's Privacy Policy.